JP3402/libnxbox-new-hb-icon/README.md

 I have not tested what happends if you have more than one Xbox connected to your user.
 Not sure what will happend :) (The world won't burn, but we might struggle to choose the right xbox and stall the connect)

-If you want to play a xCloud title instead of Console streaming, you can use the NRO forwarder for the moonlight switch port.
+If you want to play a xCloud title instead of Console streaming, you can use the NRO forwarder for the moonlight switch port: https://nsp-forwarder.vercel.app/moonlight

 - Game Title - Will be the name of the NRO forwarder
 - Host IP - I just treat this as a dummy value to maintain compatibility with the moonlight nro forwarder.
 So just set 127.0.0.1 or some other iP addr.